bhatsach3052/DSCI510_project/README.md

 This tool is currently implemented to fetch data on Nasdaq-100 stocks.
 This can be extended to support stocks listed in  S&P500, NYSE, Dow Jones, or any other stock exchange.
 All these changes can be supported with minor adjustments in the code since most of the APIs are abstracted and scalable to all kinds of stocks irrespective of the stock exchange they are listed in.

 ## Limitation of the tool
 This tool is still not completely susceptible to stock input which is not listed in the market.
 The tool might crash for invalid input in the excel file.
 There may be a bad request error from websites rarely.
 This is taken care of by using the headers to set the user agents and resolve the issue.
+These are a few points that limit my code.
 ## Time taken to process the inputs
 The speed of the tool mainly depends on your network speed since most of the time is taken to fetch the data from multiple HTTP requests.
 On average, it takes around 3 seconds to perform analysis on a stock and around 5 seconds to plot the market data of 1 year if you run in scrape mode.
 For default mode, since there are 102 stocks, it takes around 4-5 minutes to complete the processing of all these stocks.
 In static mode, since the data is already fetched for us, it takes less than a second to process a particular stock.
 The time taken to complete analysis on all the stock takes less than 30 seconds in static mode